wiseman-timelord/FileCollect-Py/README.md

 - This one cannot be done in PowerShell apparemtly, I tried to make it in the first session with powershell and built-in windows 10 vpn functions, but it became impossible.
 The [torpy](https://pypi.org/project/torpy/) library makes it possible in Python to interact with [Tor](https://2019.www.torproject.org/about/overview.html), thanks for their contributions.
 - An ethical consideration; delays were hardcoded into the program in optimal locations, to "somewhat discourage use for cyber-theft" and also to "enable processes to complete in reliable method", additionally async downloads are limited too; FilesCollect-Py is intended to, make tasks easier and produce a reliable method of download.

+## DEVELOPMENT
+- investigate linux versions of expert tor bundle, differences in installation, and how the functions will require differing filenames/modules, etc.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.